tobami/littlechef/README.md

 #### Data bag Search ####

 Chef Solo does not currently (as of 0.10.4) support data bag search.
 LittleChef adds search support by dynamically synching a [cookbook library that implements search][].

-The following will work: `search(:users, "married:true AND age:35")`
+Thus, most examples in the [search wiki page][] are now possible, including the following example: `search(:users, "married:true AND age:35")`

 #### Node Search ####